PHILOMATH OPEN STUDIOS 2026 OCTOBER 17-18 & 24-25 NOON TO 5 PM

 Picture

 After 6 years of science and liberal arts education at Oregon State University it was time for me to get serious about declaring a major and thinking about a career.
 My roommate, Chris Gum, was in the same boat and we tossed that ball around often.
-Then one day Chris said that he was going to take a ceramics class again.
-I hadn’t known he had taken any pottery classes in the past, but it kind of perked my interest especially since my mother taught flower arranging and design classes in San Jose, CA. So I signed up as well, and for the next 25 years pottery was my profession and sole means of income.
+In the end we both decided to take a ceramics class and neither of us looked back.
+We were both able to make art, mainly pottery, our livelihoods.

-My studio was always at my residence where I made all my clay and glazes and fired my kilns, some of them fired with wood.
-I sold my pots a fairs and festival mostly, though I had several galleries and shops that carried my work as well.
-In the early days it was a meager living, but eventually it all payed off.
+My pottery studio was always at my residence where I made all my clay and glazes and fired my kilns, some of them with wood.
+I sold my pots at fairs and festivals mostly, though I had several galleries and shops that carried my work as well.
+In the early days it was a meager living, but eventually it all paid off.

 Printmaking, particularly etching, has gone through major changes over the last few decades.
 I originally learned a traditional method of etching using copper plates and nitric acid to “etch” my imagery into the copper plate.
-I then inked and wiped the plate and printed the image onto dampened paper with an etching press.
+I would then ink and wipe the plate and print the image onto dampened paper with an etching press.
 But a new non-toxic method for creating “intaglio” plates using polymer plates was growing rapidly and eventually I learned and heartily embraced this change.
-This change, along with the advent of “water soluble” oil based inks, has made printmaking a safe and welcoming media, and has opened new avenues of creativity and design in the world of printmaking.
+This change, along with the advent of “water soluble” oil-based inks, has made printmaking a safe and welcoming media, and has opened new avenues of creativity and design in the world of printmaking.

 Powered by Create your own unique website with customizable templates.